pentagram-lang/pentagram-ideas/plans/memory-management.md

 If an object is being actively used, it'll be stored in a CPU register.
 Also, if the object is small enough (less than or equal to 32 bytes) and isn't needed elsewhere, it may _only_ be located in a register.

-### Coroutine stack
+### Task stack

-All execution Tacit code happens via coroutines, and each coroutine has its own stack.
-(When a coroutine needs to do I/O, it yields to another coroutine to use the CPU.)
+All execution Tacit code happens via tasks, and each task has its own stack.
+(When a task needs to do I/O, it yields to another task to use the CPU.)

-If an object has a fixed size and can't only be stored in a register (e.g. its lifecycle extends to a parent method call), it may be stored in the coroutine's stack.
+If an object has a fixed size and can't only be stored in a register (e.g. its lifecycle extends to a parent method call), it may be stored in the task's stack.
 The stack grows with each method call and shrinks with each method return.

 ### Heap